ShahSean/cmsc436-assign3/README.md

 When will the game end?

-1. There is no any empty tile or possible moves of the tiles in the board.
+1. When there is no any empty tile or possible moves of the tiles in the board.
 You should handle the situation where some of the directions are not executable where some other directions are executable.
 In this situation, clicking the un-executable direction button will do nothing.
 Only when ALL 4 directions are not executable, the game is ended.

-2. We click the `New Game` button.
+2. When we click the `New Game` button.
 Every time we click the `New Game` button, the current game will end.

-What happend after the game ends?
+What will happen after the game ends?

 A window should pop up to show the final score of current play.
 You can use `ZStack` to implement this view.
 By clicking the "Close" button should start a new game.
 Every time a game ends, the score should be recorded, this will be discussed in later task.